pmichaelis/TextformatterWrapTable/readme.md

 # Processwire - Wrap Table

-Processwire wrap table module is a textformatter module fpr processwire CMS/CMF.
-It is warapping markup tables with a div container. wrapping tables with div containers simplifies the process of displaying responsive tables in the frontend.
+Processwire wrap table module is a textformatter module for processwire CMS/CMF.
+It is wrapping markup tables with a div container. wrapping tables with div containers simplifies the process of displaying responsive tables in the frontend.

 The css classes for the wrapper and the table are configurable.